carmel/go-pwa/docs/web/documents/architecture.md

 ## Server

-The server is what serves the files to make a go-pwa progressive web app work into the web browser:
+The server is what serves the files to make a go-app progressive web app work into the web browser:

 - [HTML pages](#html-pages)
 - [Package resources](#package-resources)